dmsc/fastbasic/manual.md

 So, in this example the result is 27.

-If there is need to alter the
-precedence, you can put the expression between parenthesis.
+If there is a need to alter the precedence, you can put the expression between parenthesis.